 Council's social media accounts are not permitted to be used as a communications channel by anyone (candidates or members of the public) for promotion, electioneering or campaigning.
-This also applies to all social media accounts owned by council-controlled organisations.

 You may not rate, review, check-in or tag the council's social media channels in your own posts or comments.